10,588 Australian domains analysed. Most fail basic email authentication. [2026 Report]

 None, Quarantine, and Reject explained

-5 min read DMARC Progression
+5 min read DMARC Management

 Understanding DMARC Policy Phases